kraenhansen/dotenv-run-script/README.md

 In the example above, two environments are used `.env.production` and `.env.development` in addition to a shared `.env` which includes common variables.
 Notice how the `PLACE` variable gets overridden.

+#### Paths to be viewed from home
+Optionally you can pass a `--home` flag, which would base the path of the provided env files from the home dir, in a platform agnostic maner.

 The `greet` script can be invoked with

 ```bash